cscorley/dissertation/chapters/1_introduction/2_motivation.md

 scope of source code changes necessitate retraining the model on the updated corpus [@Rao_2013].
 It may be possible to automate certain maintenance tasks without a model of the complete source code.
-For example, when assigning a developer to a change task, we can use a topic model to relate developers with topics that characterize their previous changes.
+For example, when assigning a developer to a change task, I can use a topic model to relate developers with topics that characterize their previous changes.
 In this scenario, a model of the text changed by each developer may be more useful than a model of the entities changed by each developer.